-There are some ways by which the estrus in pigs can be detected.
+There are some ways by which the estrus in pigs can be detected (heat detection in pigs).
 Meanwhile, the two basic methods of detecting estrus in pigs include:

 1. Back pressure test.